zmpatel19/Portfolio/pe_detection.md

 ## Abstract

 Pulmonary embolism (PE) is a life-threatening condition that requires prompt and accurate detection using computed tomography pulmonary angiography (CTPA) scans.
 This study presents a novel integrated computer vision model that combines classification, segmentation, and localization tasks for efficient and precise PE detection in CTPA scans.
 Our model incorporates a deep learning architecture and employs a multi-task learning approach to simultaneously address the three core computer vision tasks.
 It was trained and tested on medical dataset of slice-level CTPA scans, with rigorous data preprocessing techniques applied.
-The model's performance was assessed using evaluation metrics such as accuracy, F1-score, DICE and IoU scores.
+The model's performance was assessed using evaluation metrics such as accuracy, F1-score, and IoU scores.

 ## Introduction